LinkedIn data

 AI talent

-A LinkedIn member is considered AI talent if they have explicitly added AI skills to their profile and/or they are occupied in an AI job.
+A LinkedIn member is considered an AI talent if they are occupied in an AI job.

 AI talent concentration